-CONCENTRATION : While being trained in abacus, a child not only learns how to calculate (add, subtract, multiply and divide) using the abacus device, but also learns how to perform calculations within their mind, using a technique called “Visualization”.
+While being trained in this technique, a child not only learns how to calculate (add, subtract, multiply and divide) using the device, but also learns how to perform calculations within their mind, using a technique called “Visualization”.
 Visualization is a technique of assuming abacus within our own mind, and virtually performing the calculations as if these are done practically over an abacus.
 As the calculations are done within mind, the child remembers each and every step, which is possible with concentration in place.
 Thus, as the child progressively keeps on doing calculations, his concentration keeps on increasing, which helps him overall in his studies.
 A boost in concentration, also helps the child to focus on a specific problem.
 When the child is solving a mathematical problem in his mind, he focuses on reaching the ultimate goal-post of performing the last step of the calculation, i.e. fetching the answer, which is by and large always correct!

-ANALYTICAL SKILLS : Solving problems using abacus includes solving the same problems with multiple simple formulas.
+Solving problems using abacus includes solving the same problems with multiple simple formulas.
 The child analyzes on the spot for the usage of correct formula, and uses the same in the problem.
 This helps him build his analytical capabilities.
 The child starts analyzing real life situations too from multiple angles from early years, which makes him wiser to analyze the situation correctly and use the right approach for a problem.

-RETENTION : Retention, or in simple words, memory.
+Retention, or in simple words, we call it memory.
 Solving a problem with visualization needs a child to remember the answer at each and every step (or the last position of beads on the abacus), which makes him assimilate more and more in his mind.
-By continuously practicing abacus, a child subconsciously keeps on memorizing questions, answers, steps to solution and so on, which helps him boost his memorizing capacity.
+By continuously practicing visualization technique, a child subconsciously keeps on memorizing questions, answers, steps to solution and so on, which helps him boost his memorizing capacity.

 Visualization, with continuous practice, makes a child answer a mathematical calculation amazingly fast.
 To explain this in simplest terms, if you start dictating a maths addition or subtraction problem to a layman with a calculator and a child who know abacus, you will be amazed to see that the child is everytime at par in speed with that of a calculator, and many times, even faster than a calculator.
 You can validate this statement yourselves by searching abacus videos on youtube.